LaneOuyang/heat-tutorial/200.A-Real-Stack/README.md

 heat stack-show LB-Compute-Example
 ```

-You should see details for two cloud servers as well as the public IP address for your load balancer.
+You should see the public IP address for your load balancer!

 __Congratulations!__ You have successfully spun up your first Resource Group.
 Of course there is no web server running on the web-nodes, so the only thing we can do at this point is something like ping the IP address (or maybe try a telnet connection to port 80).
 There's only one thing left to do...
 </br>